PS Pevensey: History

 Pevensey was sold to Murray Shipping Ltd in July 1919.
 In October 1932 it suffered a major fire at Koraleigh Landing, near Swan Hill, but returned to service in 1935 after rebuild at Morgan, South Australia, running between there and Mildura.
 After the river trade ended around 1958, Pevensey was tied up at Mildura where it was sunk by vandals in 1967, though later raised.
 In 1968, Pevensey was purchased by the Collins brothers (of Mildura) with intention of use as a tourist attractions.
-The vessel was refloated and moored at Gol Gol, however the intentions were never carried out.
-The Collins brothers later sold the paddle steamer to the Mildura City Council, with no further resotration being completed.
+The vessel was refloated and moored at Gol Gol; however, the intentions were never carried out.
+The Collins brothers later sold the paddle steamer to the Mildura City Council, with no further restoration being completed.
 In 1973 the steamer was purchased by Echuca City Council for $20,000 and towed there for restoration (leaving Mildura on 22 July 1973), with assistance of the Victorian Government.
-PS Pevensey arrived in Echuca on 5 August 1973, and was slipped in December of 1974 (however restoration work was delayed by several major floods until 1976).
+PS Pevensey arrived in Echuca on 5 August 1973, and was slipped in December 1974 (however, restoration work was delayed by several major floods until 1976).
 Pevensey was launched back into the Murray River on 29 October 1976.

-Pevensey starred in the role of the fictional PS Philadelphia in the Australian television mini-series All the Rivers Run, made in Echuca in 1982–1983, alongside fellow-Echuca steamer Emmylou.
+Pevensey starred in the role of the fictional PS Philadelphia in the Australian television mini-series All the Rivers Run, made in Echuca in 1982–1983, alongside fellow Echuca steamer Emmylou.